GoNetSpeed

-GoNetSpeed, originally founded as OTELCO, Inc. is a telecommunications holding company based in Oneonta, Alabama.
+GoNetspeed, formerly OTELCO, Inc. is a telecommunications holding company based in Oneonta, Alabama.
 The company owns small, independent telephone companies in West Virginia, Missouri, Maine, Massachusetts, Vermont, and Alabama.
 Its services include local and long distance telephone, network access, cable television and other related services.
 The company was publicly traded on NASDAQ until 2021 when it was acquired by private equity firm Oak Hill Capital Partners for $40.6 million.